3X’s More – Life Skills, Wellness, and Enrichment

 Puppy Training Classes

-Our Puppy training classes rotate every 4-weeks on Tuesdays and Saturdays.
+Our Puppy training classes are on Saturdays.
 Please check the training calendar for exact class days and times.

 Owners can come and go as they please to expose their puppies to socialization, play enrichment, and wellness topics.

 $25 per class – each class is 45 minutes in length